Carbon Monoxide and solid fuel

 What carbon monoxide does to you

 Too much carbon monoxide in your blood will kill you.
 Most of us know we should avoid this.
 Less well known is the fact that low-level exposure to this gas also endangers your health.

 In the body the red blood cells transport oxygen around the body.
-It can do this because the chemical bonds between the oxygen and the hemoglobin are week enabling the red cells to easily drop the oxygen where it is needed.
-Carbon monoxide forms a more permanent bond with hemoglobin which can not normally be broken.
-Effectively preventing the blood transporting oxygen to the body tissues.
+It can do this because the chemical bonds between the oxygen and the haemoglobin are weak enabling the red cells to easily drop the oxygen where it is needed.
+Carbon monoxide forms a more permanent bond with haemoglobin which cannot normally be broken and prevents the blood transporting oxygen to the body tissues.